peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public PeterO.Mail.ContentDisposition ContentDisposition { get; set; }

 Gets or sets this message's content disposition.
 The content disposition specifies how a user agent should display or otherwise handle this message.
 Can be set to null.
 If set to a disposition or to null, updates the Content-Disposition header field as appropriate.
+(There is no default content disposition if this value is null, and disposition types unrecognized by the application should be treated as "attachment"; see RFC 2183 sec.
+2.8.).

 <b>Returns:</b>